-Koh Samui is a great place for a digital nomad if you want a mixture of good internet access, Thai living, easy transport, immigration office plus tourist escapes.
-I would say its up there as one of the better places to be in Thailand for digital nomads, simply due to these factors, although its definitely not perfect – food is quite expensive due to the whole place being tourist focused, rents are higher, and the airport is privately owned so flights are costly.
+Koh Samui is a great place for digital nomads if you want a mixture of good internet access, Thai living, easy transport, immigration office plus tourist escapes.
+I would say its up there as one of the better places to be in Thailand for digital nomads, simply due to these factors.
+It’s definitely not perfect – food is quite expensive due to the whole place being tourist focused, rents can be higher, and the airport is privately owned, so direct flights are costly.

 Still, I tried to get around that with this list of cafes that make coworking easy and reaching out to people as much as possible.

 While I was on Samui, I created a Google Doc for places to work from – especially cafes.
 Find a list of Wifi and Coffee places on Koh Samui on Google Docs.
 The document is completely editable by anyone – so if you find somewhere I’ve missed, feel free to add it, or update existing listings with new information.

 Jungle Club – High up in the mountains between Lamai and Chaweng, Jungle Club is an upmarket place where prices are as high as the viewpoint!
 But they have quite a few places to sit, a few power points, OK Wi-Fi and an awesome view over Chaweng, plus enough food and drink options to see you through from morning to night.
 Bikes can just about make it up the steep hills here (probably not if two people on a bike), and taxis won’t go, so a top tip is to get Jungle Club to pick you up from your home – phone the reception on 06818918263 to arrange it (or maybe Facebook Message although they can be slow to respond) – it’s cheaper than using taxis too.

 Mawin Cafe – A “coworking cafe” at the bottom of Lamai main road.
 Just does coffee, the owner seems addicted to games, and I’m not sure how much of a viable business it is and how long it will last, but its a good place to do some work and enjoy the AC.